 Pesticides are heavily involved in the growing of peanuts.
-According to the “What’s on my food” website, 8 different types of pesticides can be found in peanut butter.
+According to the “What’s on my food” website, 8 different types of pesticides are present in peanut butter.
 These substances penetrate the food, ground, and water, and cannot be easily broken down because they are not naturally occurring substances.
 They have been found to be neurotoxic, disrupt hormones, cause developmental and reproductive alterations, and carcinogenic.
-Just recently, one of the largest pesticide companies had to pay out billions of dollars in compensation because their product was found to be linked to lymphoma, a cancer of the lymphatic system.
+Just recently, one of the largest pesticide companies had to pay out billions of dollars in compensation.
+Their product is linked to lymphoma, a cancer of the lymphatic system.

 They have the wrong Omegas

 Over the years, it has become well known that omega fatty acids are beneficial to the human body due to their anti-inflammatory properties.
-This included omega 3s and 6s, and anything with omegas was consumed.
+This included omega 3s and 6s.
 Recent studies find that a balance of 3:1 ratio between omega 3:omega 6 is necessary for optimum function.
 Well, peanuts and many other foods consumed on a daily basis are loaded with omega 6s that offsets that balance and can actually be pro-inflammatory and the cause of chronic disease.

 Peanuts and lectins are buddies

-Lectins are considered part of plants’ defense mechanism.
+Lectins are part of plants’ defense mechanism.
 Once an animal eats the plant/fruit/seed/root, lectins make the animal feel bad, beginning with indigestion, and this should deter the animal from eating it again.
 This gives the plant a better chance to live and reproduce.
-Lectins have been associated with increased intestinal permeability (leaky gut), low-grade inflammation, autoimmunities, and many other disorders.
+Lectins cause increased intestinal permeability (leaky gut), low-grade inflammation, autoimmunities, and many other disorders.